 - Diabetes – another long-term condition caused by too much glucose (sugar) in your blood, which makes you feel exhausted.
 If you also feel very dehydrated all the time, go often to the toilet and have started to lose a lot of weight, make a blood test to see whether you’re suffering from diabetes.

-- Underactive thyroid – this condition reflects that you have too little thyroxine (thyroid hormone) in your body, which causes you tiredness.
+- An underactive thyroid – this condition reflects that you have too little thyroxine (thyroid hormone) in your body, which causes you tiredness.
 If so, you are very likely to put on weight and have sore muscles and dry skin as well.
-It is more common among women and chances to start suffering from lack of thyroxine increase as you grow older.
+It is more common among women and chances to start suffering from a lack of thyroxine increase as you grow older.

-So, that would be the most common causes and conditions related to constant tiredness or fatigues.
+So, that would be the most common cause and condition related to being constantly tired or fatigued.
 We hope to have helped at least a little and to have given some good advice regarding your sleeping troubles.
-In the end, who doesn’t like to tuck in and let all the problems go away for a few hours, right?
+At the end, who doesn’t like to tuck in and let all the problems go away for a few hours, right?